vuejs/v2.vuejs.org/src/v2/guide/composition.md

 }
 ```

+> If you're familiar with React, their [higher-order components](https://reactjs.org/docs/higher-order-components.html) are one kind of factory function.

 Factory functions allow you to better control and simplify how component variations are created.
 For example, it could be argued that the `ErrorNote` we [created earlier with extension](#An-Example-Use-Case) would be conceptually simpler as a factory function:

 ``` js